 What you really need

-Instead of seeking someone who will work on a percentage of sales, what you probably really need is a true partner (with equity) or to invest in your own knowledge so that you can do a better job of hiring than in the past.
+- to invest in your own knowledge so that you can do a better job of hiring than in the past, or

-Why these agreements are bad for service firms
+Why “pay for performance” agreements are bad for service firms

 But the reality is, these people hit the lottery.
 They got lucky joining something early on.